Video Game Producer job – the party planner!

 So to sum up, a game producer is a project manager; “their job is to design a reasonable schedule, keep track of a game’s budget, and ensure that everyone is hitting their deadlines”.
 If something goes wrong along the process, and it usually does it’s a producer role to figure out whether something, somewhere else along the line can be cut from the budget not to delay the whole process.
 In the game dev, he says, “producers usually figure out the broad strokes of a schedule from the beginning, they plan out what they call ‘sprints’ – two-to-four week blocks with specific goals, what will move and fluctuate as necessary.
 Goals and ideas are constantly moving, so a schedule has to be flexible.”

-So what else do game producers do?
+So what else do video game producers do?

 Their second, equally pivotal responsibility is what Treadwell calls a ‘soft skills’, which is ‘people management’.
 A producer can’t study spreadsheets all day, he/she has to “oil the parts of the whole machine that keeps the game dev running smoothly”.
 And that can mean a lot of different things.